nunziacerrato/Numerical_Analysis_Optimization/docs/index.rst

 Welcome to Numerical Analysis and Optimization Projects's documentation!
 ========================================================================
-Here you can consult the documentation of the projects of the "Numerical Analysis and Optimization" course, held at the Scuola Normale Superiore in the year 2023.
+Here you can consult the documentation of the assigned projects of the "Numerical Analysis and Optimization" course, held at the Scuola Normale Superiore in the year 2022/2023 by professor Michele Benzi.
+This document is constantly being modified and it is written by Catalano Giuseppe and Cerrato Nunzia.

 .. toctree::
    :maxdepth: 2